zambien/terraform-gcp-gke-openvpn/README.md

 docker run --user=$(id -u) -e OVPN_DEFROUTE=1 -e OVPN_SERVER_URL=tcp://$INGRESS_IP_ADDRESS:80 -v $PWD:/etc/openvpn --rm ptlange/openvpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn
 ```

+If you are pretty fast with this it may take a few minutes for the load balancer to get setup.
+I've seen it take up to 30 minutes.
+You can check the google console for networking to see what the status is.
+If you can't ping it, you can't connect. :)

 #### Remove the infrastructure

 At some point you may want to clean this up so it isn't provisioned anymore.
 Run: